 How an organization communicates during and after an incident can be as impactful as the technical response itself.
 Communication and notification are the critical processes in any security incident response checklist dedicated to keeping all relevant stakeholders informed.
 This phase, heavily guided by frameworks like NIST SP 800-61 and regulations such as GDPR, focuses on delivering timely, accurate, and transparent information to leadership, employees, customers, regulators, and the public.

 At its core, this stage is about managing perceptions and meeting legal obligations.
 A well-executed communication plan can preserve customer trust, demonstrate control over the situation, and prevent the spread of misinformation.
+Edelman's 2024 Trust Barometer found that 71% of consumers will permanently stop buying from a brand they perceive as having been dishonest about a data incident.
 It requires a delicate balance of transparency and prudence, ensuring that communications are factual and helpful without revealing sensitive details that could exacerbate the incident.
-The key is to move from a reactive stance to a proactive one, controlling the narrative from the outset.

 Key Actions and Implementation